Palestinians In Gaza's Jabalia Grieve And Try To Survive

-Gaza City, Palestinian Territories: Palestinians trapped in northern Gaza, where Israel is besieging them, are grieving for loved ones lost to the relentless bombardment while also facing food shortages and a medical crisis.
+(MENAFN- Gulf Times) Palestinians trapped in northern Gaza, where Israel is battling Hamas, are grieving for loved ones lost to the relentless bombardment while also facing food shortages and a medical crisis.

-Hospitals are destroyed and out of supplies and emergency responders are unable to reach people trapped under debris.
+Hospitals are running out of supplies and emergency responders are often unable to reach people trapped under debris.

 "The number of dead is high, and people are under the rubble, missing," Muhammad Abu Halima, a 40-year-old Jabalia resident, told AFP.

-"For over a week there has been no hope, no water and no means of life," he said.
+"For over a week there has been no hope, no water and no means of life," he said's army intensified operations in Jabalia last weekend to target Hamas fighters it said were regrouping there.

 It later announced it had effectively laid siege to the area in northern Gaza, and issued evacuation orders for residents.

-Vast areas of Gaza have been devastated by Israel's retaliatory assault on the territory.
+Vast areas of Gaza have been devastated by Israel's retaliatory assault on the territory after the October 7 Hamas attack on Israel last year that sparked the war.

-Used for demonstration purposes, a Palestinian searches through a pile of garbage in Deir al-Balah in the central Gaza Strip on October 13, 2024.
-Photo by Eyad BABA / AFP.

 Since the Jabalia operation began, residents, health care officials and emergency responders said intense shelling and closed roads have prevented aid deliveries, choking off vital supplies to medical facilities.